pik-nik/pik-nik/README.md

 * :pencil: Currently learning error handling :baseball: and promises :handshake:
 * :open_book: Currently reading "The Missing README"
-* :sunglasses: In my spare time, I'm currently making icecream :icecream:, building my newly established worm farm :worm: and lifting weights :weight_lifting_woman:
+* :sunglasses: In my spare time, I'm making icecream :icecream:, building my newly established worm farm :worm: and lifting weights :weight_lifting_woman:

 I would love to hear from you if you have any openings for projects and/or opportunities.
 I will be available from early May 2023. :mailbox_with_mail: Reach out to me through LinkedIn or email :point_down: